Education Psychology and Support Service Privacy Notice

 For the processing to which this notice relates to be carried out we use the following information:

-- personal information about your child, such as: name, details about learning needs, progress and attainment, and the involvement of other support professionals
+• personal information about your child, such as: name, information on attendance, progress and attainment and the involvement of other support professionals

 How do we collect information about you?